hspurlock/ubuntuStig/docs/csv_report_feature.md

 ## Implementation Details

-The CSV generation is handled by the `generate_csv_report.sh` script, which:
+The CSV generation is now directly integrated into the main `RUN_SCAN.sh` script as a function, which:

 1. Processes the text output from the STIG compliance check
 2. Extracts rule IDs, titles, statuses, and relevant details
 3. Formats the data as a properly escaped CSV file

-The script handles ANSI color codes in the input file and properly escapes special characters for CSV format.
+The integrated function handles ANSI color codes in the input file and properly escapes special characters for CSV format.
+This integration eliminates the need for a separate external script, making the tool more self-contained and easier to maintain.